-The point of delivery for single phase underground service is normally at the building.
+The service point for single phase underground service is normally at the building.
 Avista conductors are run to this point and connected to the landing lugs in a self-contained meter socket, CT mounting base or pulling/termination enclosure.

 4.2.2 Three Phase